Lawn Care FAQ’s – Common Lawn Problems

-Below are some of the most common questions we are asked about lawn problems.
+Below are some of the most frequent questions we are asked about common lawn problems.
 You can find out more about these in much greater detail in the book Modern Lawn Care which is available to buy online.

 Why do I get worm casts on my lawn and can I prevent it?

 Worms create little casts of soil when they burrow.
 The casts look unsightly and can be messy in damp weather (when the worms are most active in the lawn).
 However, worms are doing a great job of aerating the soil, essential for healthy grass.
 So, unless you have a huge problem, it’s best to put up with this small side effect from their hard labours.

 You may want to remove the casts as they can blunt your mower blade, and the rich bacteria they contain encourages weed growth.
 Simply sweep them up using a besom broom.